mbemvieira/slot-machine-js/README.md

 # slot-machine-js

-Make sure you have NodeJS and NPM installed.
+Make sure you have a newer version of NPM installed before proceding.
+For this project, I used pure ES6 and [NES.css](https://nostalgic-css.github.io/NES.css) library for some basic styles.

 ## Project setup
 ```